Essex Property Trust (NYSE:ESS) Updates FY 2021 Earnings Guidance

 Essex Property Trust (NYSE:ESS) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $12.390-$12.490 for the period.
 The company issued revenue guidance of -.Essex Property Trust also updated its Q4 2021 guidance to $3.150-$3.250 EPS.

-Several equities analysts have recently issued reports on the company.
-JPMorgan Chase & Co. raised Essex Property Trust from a neutral rating to an overweight rating and set a $359.00 target price for the company in a report on Thursday, October 7th.
-Wells Fargo & Company upped their target price on Essex Property Trust from $300.00 to $323.00 and gave the company an equal weight rating in a report on Thursday, August 26th.
-Truist increased their price objective on Essex Property Trust from $327.00 to $337.00 and gave the company a buy rating in a report on Wednesday, August 25th.
-Zacks Investment Research raised Essex Property Trust from a hold rating to a buy rating and set a $355.00 price objective for the company in a report on Monday, October 18th.
-Finally, The Goldman Sachs Group started coverage on Essex Property Trust in a report on Thursday, September 23rd.
-They set a sell rating and a $325.00 price objective for the company.
-One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and eleven have assigned a buy rating to the stock.
-According to MarketBeat, the stock presently has a consensus rating of Buy and a consensus price target of $329.05.
+A number of research firms recently weighed in on ESS.
+Raymond James raised shares of Essex Property Trust from an underperform rating to a market perform rating in a research report on Monday, July 19th.
+Truist increased their price objective on shares of Essex Property Trust from $327.00 to $337.00 and gave the company a buy rating in a research note on Wednesday, August 25th.
+KeyCorp increased their price objective on shares of Essex Property Trust from $341.00 to $349.00 and gave the company an overweight rating in a research note on Tuesday, October 12th.
+Evercore ISI upgraded shares of Essex Property Trust from an in-line rating to an outperform rating and set a $381.00 price objective on the stock in a research note on Monday, October 25th.
+Finally, Truist Securities increased their price objective on shares of Essex Property Trust from $327.00 to $337.00 and gave the company a buy rating in a research note on Wednesday, August 25th.
+One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and eleven have issued a buy rating to the company’s stock.
+According to data from MarketBeat, Essex Property Trust presently has an average rating of Buy and a consensus target price of $329.05.

-The company also recently declared a quarterly dividend, which was paid on Friday, October 15th.
-Shareholders of record on Thursday, September 30th were given a dividend of $2.09 per share.
+The firm also recently announced a quarterly dividend, which was paid on Friday, October 15th.
+Investors of record on Thursday, September 30th were issued a dividend of $2.09 per share.
 The ex-dividend date was Wednesday, September 29th.
-This represents a $8.36 dividend on an annualized basis and a yield of 2.49%.
-Essex Property Trust’s payout ratio is 65.21%.
+This represents a $8.36 annualized dividend and a dividend yield of 2.49%.
+Essex Property Trust’s dividend payout ratio (DPR) is presently 65.21%.

-In related news, Director Thomas E. Robinson sold 7,329 shares of the firm’s stock in a transaction dated Thursday, September 9th.
-The stock was sold at an average price of $330.76, for a total value of $2,424,140.04.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CAO John Farias sold 5,040 shares of the firm’s stock in a transaction dated Wednesday, October 27th.
-The stock was sold at an average price of $340.61, for a total value of $1,716,674.40.
+In other news, EVP Adam W. Berry sold 11,985 shares of Essex Property Trust stock in a transaction dated Wednesday, October 27th.
+The shares were sold at an average price of $342.39, for a total value of $4,103,544.15.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, Director Thomas E. Robinson sold 2,500 shares of the business’s stock in a transaction dated Tuesday, August 31st.
+The stock was sold at an average price of $329.30, for a total transaction of $823,250.00.
 The disclosure for this sale can be found here.
-Insiders have sold 75,465 shares of company stock worth $25,743,063 over the last ninety days.
-Insiders own 3.80% of the company’s stock.
+In the last three months, insiders have sold 75,465 shares of company stock valued at $25,743,063.
+3.80% of the stock is currently owned by corporate insiders.

 Essex Property Trust Company Profile